-Knowing how to delete apps on Android is crucial.
+Knowing how to delete or disable apps on Android is incredibly helpful whether you want to declutter your phone or help improve performance.
 With millions of apps available on Google Play, it is easy to end up with a few too many on your phone.
 Those apps are all taking up space and can ultimately start slowing your phone down even if you never use them.

-There are a number of different ways to delete apps on Android, here's a quick look at the best methods including how to get rid of some apps that may have come pre-installed on your phone.
+There are a number of different ways to delete or disable apps on Android, here's a quick look at the best methods including how to get rid of some apps that may have come pre-installed on your phone or tablet.

 - How to check Android battery health — assess your phone's charging power